niceume/datasailr_toolchain/README.md

 * printf() is changed to Rprintf().
     + Calling printf() in R package is not allowed as a CRAN package.
     + '#include <R_ext/Print.h>' need to be added to the source file that use Rprintf() function.
-* Authors and Authors@R are updated in DESCRIPTION.
+* Authors@R is updated in DESCRIPTION.
     + To ship with other libraries, copyright holders of those libraries need to be added.
-    + 'desc' package is used to manipulate DESCRIPTION file.
-I assign multiple roles to some persons, but the functionality is only supported on Github version now (not CRAN).
-        1. Download [r-lib/desc](https://github.com/r-lib/desc) as zip file.
-        2. Extract(Unzip) it.
-        3. In the directory where desc/ exists, run 'R CMD INSTALL desc'
 * Some more small changes.